 What materials are required for admission and where do I send them?

-See the Admissions Guide (under How to Apply below) for details.
+See the Admissions Guide (under How to Apply) for details.

 Do you admit students who do not have an undergraduate degree in anthropology?